Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 However, we successfully jumped over this hurdle by using Surfshark’s ‘Override GPS’ setting, aligning our device’s GPS coordinates with our VPN server’s IP address.

-This allowed us to trick the ESPN+ and we managed to stream blacked-out games on our Samsung smartphone.
+This allowed us to trick ESPN+ and we managed to stream blacked-out games on our Samsung smartphone.

 Setting up Surfshark’s Override GPS Location.

-While Surfshark covers fewer cities than PIA (25 versus 50), its coverage is still wide enough to ensure high-speed access to geo-restricted live streams.
+While Surfshark covers fewer cities than PIA (24 versus 50), its coverage is still wide enough to ensure high-speed access to geo-restricted live streams.

 Surfshark’s key advantage over PIA is its superior access to NHL.TV on DAZN.
 While PIA only works in a handful of regions, Surfshark unblocks a larger number of international markets.

-Servers that Worked with ESPN+ & NHL.TV
+Servers That Worked with ESPN+ & NHL.TV

 ESPN+: United States – Boston, United States – Dallas